 Why not make it a whole ‘Drawing Fortnight’?

 Do we have to ‘mark’ the drawings?

-No, it is important that the children feel possession of the project and don’t feel judged.
+No, it is really important that the children feel possession of the project and don’t feel judged.

 The idea of the project sounds good.
 How much support will we get as a school?

-Many of the schools in Rushmoor have already worked with John, from The Artroom.
+Many schools have already worked with the Lead Artist, John, from The Artroom.
 He will be on hand should you need any advice.